Vinayak Damodar Savarkar, freedom fighter, lawyer and writer passed away in Mumbai aged 82.

 - He studied in Fergusson College, Pune.
 He was inspired by leaders like Bal Gangadhar Tilak, Lala Lajpat Rai and Bipin Chandra Pal.
 He was also influenced by the protests against the partition of Bengal and the Swadeshi movement.

 - He was a staunch patriot and was attracted to radical views and movements.

 - After obtaining his degree, Savarkar went to England to study law.
 In England, he lived at India House, which was a place teeming with nationalists and political activists.

 - He established the Free India Society to organise students to fight for India’s independence through a revolution.
 He declared, “…we want absolute independence.”

-- During this time, he authored a book “The History of the War of Indian Independence” in which he described the Indian Revolt of 1857 and referred to the British rule as unjust and oppressive.
+- During this time, he authored a book “The History of the War of Indian Independence” in which he described the Indian Revolt of 1857 and referred to British rule as unjust and oppressive.
 He became one of the first persons to allude to this revolt as India’s ‘first war of independence’.
-This book was banned in India but its secret publication and distribution was done.
+This book was banned in India but its secret publication and distribution were done.

 - He envisioned a revolution along the lines of the 1857 revolt.